-Arqua Petrarca is a small comune and town located in the Veneto region of Italy in the province of Padua.
-The town is quite small and has a population of only 1800.
-Arqua Petrarca is mainly famous because it was home to the famous poet Fancesco Petrarca who had lived the later part of his life and died in the town which is where the town got its name.
-Petrarca had died in 1374 and had been buried in the town.
+Arquà Petrarca is a small comune and town located in the Veneto region of Italy in the province of Padua.
+The town is quite small and has a population of only about 1800.
+Arqua Petrarca is mainly famous because it was home to the famous poet Francesco Petrarca who lived the later part of his life and died in the town which is where the town got its name.
+Petrarca died in 1374 and was buried in town.
 The former house of the poet has now been converted into a museum and has been dedicated to him.

 The town has retained its medieval form and is located on the slopes of Monte Calbarina and Monte Ventolene in a picturesque location.
 Arqua Petrarca is mainly famous for producing good quality extra virgin olive oil, olives, chestnuts and honey.

 The main attraction in Arqua Petrarca is the former home of the well known poet Francesco Petrarca.
 The poet spent his last years in this house and it has been now renovated and converted into a museum and has been dedicated to the poet.
 The museum has a collection of various objects, letters and other items that w by the e used by the poet and have now been preserved.

 The S.S.
 Trinita Oratory is one of the most important religious monuments in Arqua Petrarca.
 The oratory has been in the town for centuries and has been renovated and repaired several times over the years.
 The oratory is mainly worth a visit because of its architecture.
 The interior of the church has been well preserved and has several beautiful ornamental decorations and art works which have been collected over the centuries.